 Requirements definition is one of the most critical phases of engineering development.
 This is especially true for complex, cyber-physical systems like aircraft, automobiles and military defence systems, where requirements typically number in the thousands.

 This earliest phase of development is critical.
 And according to the famed computer scientist James Martin, these stages are where more than half of all engineering errors are introduced.
 So it’s urgent to correct requirements errors in this initial phase.
-Numerous studies (Jonette, Boehm,
+Numerous studies (Jonette, Boehm, Rothma, McGibbon, Chigita) have shown that specification and design errors become exponentially more expensive to fix the longer they go undetected through subsequent phases of development, production, and operation.
+In requirements engineering (RE), continuous improvement is a must.

-Ultra Electronics Maritime Systems recently adopted QVscribe, a tool designed to automate the analysis and improvement of requirements written in
+Ultra Electronics Maritime Systems recently adopted QVscribe, a tool designed to automate the analysis and improvement of requirements written in natural (spoken) language.
+Using QVscribe, they learned how they could streamline the RE workflow, automate detection of requirements errors, accelerate error correction, and reduce the costs and risks associated with requirements definition.

 Download the PDF

-Formatted for printing and readability.
+Formatted for printing and readability

 Clear Requirements are Critical for Ultra Electronics Maritime Systems